josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.

-<Callout class="former-highlight">I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.</Callout>

 All that time spent browsing, reading, liking...it has to come from somewhere.
 Any minute you are or could be in the presence of another human being spent on social media is a minute you're taking from them and splitting up a dozen, a hundred, or a thousand ways.
 It's significantly weakening one good relationship in the name of very slightly strengthening many others.

+<Callout class="former-highlight">I'm beginning to believe that becoming more connected with everyone is making me less connected with&nbsp;anyone.</Callout>

 Maybe this is a negative view of the situation, or maybe it's a bit extreme.
 Maybe time and relationships aren't a zero-sum game.
 But let me ask you a question:

 When you're sitting on the couch or lying in bed, what do you spend more time looking at and interacting with: your phone and the people with whom it connects you...or the person next to you?

 ## #11.
 Facebook is more of a communication tool than you think

 I never realized how many people fit into the category of "_good enough friends that I occasionally need to send them some kind of message directly, but not such good friends that it's easy for us to call or text each other_" until Facebook Messenger was no longer an option.
 I also didn't realize how many people would completely drop out of my life, most likely never to be seen or heard from again, if I truly cut Facebook out of it.

 ## #12.
 Facebook isn't meaningless